 Most meetings are held in the evening with a dinner, followed by a business meeting and an educational presentation, featuring speakers on a variety of topics pertaining to the professional work of municipal clerks.

-If your county does not have a group established and you would like to become involved in helping to start one, please contact Roberta Fogg at 620-8199.
+If your county does not have a group established and you would like to become involved in helping to start one, please contact Shelly Crosby at (207) 899-6904.

 - Training – Host speakers in your part of the State.

 - Networking – Get to know other clerks in your area.